-MPO staff conducts some public meetings (still open to all) whose topics are geared to persons who prepare their municipality's or other entity's official inputs to the TIP and UPWP development processes.
-Staff makes presentations on the current year's certification document process and discusses any changes from previous years, followed by questions and answers.
+MPO staff conducts meetings at which topics are geared to representatives who prepare their municipality's or other entity's official inputs to the TIP and UPWP development processes.
+For example, staff hosts conference calls for municipal TIP contacts.
+Staff presents on the current year's process and discusses any changes from previous years, followed by questions and answers.
 After the presentations, staff is available for a roll-up-the-sleeves style working session with individual participants.

+The MPO hosts

+various events

-The MPO hosts various events throughout the year.
-Information about these is posted on the MPO website and distributed via email.
+throughout the year.

+Information about these

+is posted on the MPO

+website and distributed

+via email.